Sheytoo/rest-api-s3/README.md

 ```

 ## Auth & Session
-To logout from session after a connexion to access to the swagger documentation,
+To logout from session after login or register to access to the swagger
-you have to use this URL path: `/api-docs/logout`
+documentation, you have to use this URL path: `/api-docs/logout`.

 ## Documentation (Swagger)
 The documentation can be find directly in the API using `/api-docs` URL path.